- Non-fungible tokens (NFTs) are a type of digital currency that is unique and non-replicable

 - Invest in property technology to prepare for this revolution

 Blockchains have been around long before the recent NFT trend.
 In fact, property owners and investors often use blockchain and real estate in the same sentence.
 In the coming years, blockchain and other property technology will radically change how we develop, buy, own, and invest in commercial real estate.
-And the pandemic has already fast-tracked this transformation since blockchain technology minimizes the need for in-person interactions.

 Read on to learn: